ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the referenced terms.

 applications (required, string):
-: A URI from which a list of authorizations submitted by this account can be fetched via a GET request.
-The result of the GET request MUST be a JSON object whose "applications" field is an array of strings, where each string is the URI of an authorization belonging to this registration.
+: An array of URIs from which application objects submitted by this account can be fetched via a GET request.
 The server SHOULD include pending applications, and SHOULD NOT include applications that are invalid.
-The server MAY return an incomplete list, along with a Link header with link relation "next" indicating a URL to retrieve further entries.

 ~~~~~~~~~~
 {